nileshsalpe/nileshsalpe.github.io/_posts/2020-02-01-typescript-use-of-traling-commas.md

 TypeScript is an open-source language that is built on top of JavaScript to provide build-time type checks.

-It mimics syntax like statically typed language like Java and helps to avoid runtime errors for JavaScript and detect the problem at build time.
+TypeScript mimics syntax like statically typed language like Java and it helps to avoid runtime errors for JavaScript and detect the problem at build time.

 Types in typescript provide you documentation plus build-time validation.
 The language is syntactic sugar and only present at the built time as typescript compiler code generates corresponding javascript code.
 So the types of typescript are not present at run time.